erdivartanovich/jetx/README.md

 ## Motivation

 Do you ever use express.js? well, it is the most popular NodeJs framework to build web service.
-This project is just a way to show how we can build a library like that, while also demonstrate how NodeJS work.
-It consist of only routing system and middleware, nothing more.
-The routing part is run on top of my own simple eventemitter container, and it just a single-segment url pattern matching using array filtering, well that is bad, for demostration purpose, i don't want to make it complicated.
-NodeJS it self has already provide better eventemitter package, but i just want to show, how the concept work.
+This project is just a way to show how we can build a library like that, while also demonstrating how NodeJS work.
+It consists of a routing system and middleware only, nothing more.
+The routing part is run on top of my own simple EventEmitter container, and it just a single-segment URL pattern matching using array filtering, well that is bad, for demonstration purpose, I don't want to make it complicated.
+NodeJS itself has already provided the better EventEmitter package, but I just want to show, how the concept works.

 ## Features